Sharding in Managed Service for Redis is implemented using Redis Cluster.

 If the majority of master hosts fails to get a response from the host polled, they consider the host offline.
 If the master host is down, one of its replicas is assigned as the master.
-If the host doesn't have any replicas left or can't be re-assigned, it stop receiving queries.
+If all the replicas fail or none of them can be switched to, the host stops receiving queries.
 However, if a single shard is down, the entire Redis Cluster can stay functional as long as the other shards are available for reading and writing data.

 To ensure stable cluster operation, you need to create at least three master hosts in different availability zones, each with a single replica.
 Masters and their replicas must be located in different availability zones.